Table of Contents

 • Local banks and credit unions: If your personal bank doesn’t issue land loans or you’re struggling to find a big-name financial institution that offers them, you might have more luck with a local bank or credit union.

-• Online lenders: Searching online allows you to compare land loan rates from the comfort of your couch.
+• Online lenders: Searching the web allows you to compare land loan rates from the comfort of your couch.
 It also means you can read reviews about the lenders before applying.

-• USDA loans for low-income borrowers: The U.S. Department of Agriculture offers Section 502 direct loans to help low- and very low-income individuals or households purchase homes or buy and prepare sites, including providing water and sewage systems, in rural areas.
+• USDA loans for low-income borrowers: The U.S. Department of Agriculture offers Section 502 direct loans to help low- to moderate-income individuals or households purchase homes or buy and prepare sites, including providing water and sewage systems, in rural areas.
 The rate is well under current market rates.
-The term is as long as 38 years.
-No down payment is required.
+The term is usually 33 years.
+No down payment is typically required.

 • SBA loans: Business owners planning to use land for a business may qualify for a 504 loan through the U.S. Small Business Administration.
-The SBA and a lender issue loans for a combined 90% of the land purchase cost.
-The rate is based on market rates.
+The SBA and a lender together provide up to a combined 90% of the project cost, including land purchase.
+The rate is fixed based on market rates.

 Recommended: What Is a USDA Loan?